 In the Marietta and the Atlanta area, over 2,000 people are interactive with the local Uber Facebook page.

 She never saw it coming.
 The one-ton pickup ran a red light and plowed into her subcompact at an intersection, destroying her vehicle and her life dreams in an instant.
 Amy’s car accident resulted in devastating injuries, multiple surgeries, and ultimately, the loss of her leg, which was so damaged it could not be saved.
 Recovering from such trauma can take months, years, or perhaps never.
 Some things can’t be put back the way they once were.
 But on top of all the pain is the reality of dealing with the legal fallout from an accident.
 Amy knew she couldn’t handle it alone.
 She called a professional—a personal injury lawyer in Marietta, GA.
 Continue reading

 What rights do I have when a doctor writes something false or hurtful in my medical records during a workers’ compensation claim?

 Mr. Jasarevic was injured at work, and the State Board of Workers’ Compensation determined that Dr. Foster would be his authorized treating physician.
 An authorized treating physician (“ATP”) has a lot of power in a workers’ compensation claim, because the ATP is allowed to make decisions about whether an injured employee is able to work, what treatment the employee can get, and whether the employee can be referred to other specialists.
 The ATP also shares his or her notes with the insurance company in most situations.
-So whatever the ATP writes about your case in his medical notes has a huge impact on the care and benefits that you get.
+So, whatever the ATP writes about your case in his medical notes has a huge impact on the care and benefits that you get.
 If you suspect your doctor is working in favor of the defense, don’t hesitate to call a workers’ compensation lawyer.
 Continue reading